emrealtinok/trading_assistant/README.md

 Honestly, I thought that the accuracy of the model would stay close to 50% due to all the randomness and the even distribution of ups and downs in the actual output set.
 I was suprised to see it go up to 62% accuracy.
 This made me think that this model can be used as a short-term momentum indicator.

+The recurrent neural network outperformed the ensemble classifiers from sci-kit learn by 2-3%.

-I will keep on working on this model and test out some of the common startegies that these technical indicators are used for.
+I will keep on working on this model and test out more of the common startegies that these technical indicators are used for.